texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - When opening giant files, the numbering pane on the left is set to the maximum size of the largest line no. This could be made be more efficient.

 - Create a plugin that adds shortcuts for mathematical manipulations more easily.
 E.g. `Ctrl-A` adds to the next number (unless a minus sign precedes it).
 More shortcuts could be added to subtract and add regardless of a preceding minus sign.
 Also, float support would be good, but complex.

+- Changing colorschemes is not smooth.
+E.g. make default `badwolf`, change to `koehler` and then change back to `badwolf`.
+Then visual mode retains the appearance of `koehler`.